SedatUygur/React-Event-App/README.md

 yarn add react-scripts

-yarn add typescript (If you want to use the supported typescript version, you can run "yarn add typescript@4.2.4")
+yarn add typescript (If you want to use the supported typescript version, you can run the command like "yarn add typescript@4.2.4")

 yarn start for development mode